 (B).
 The quality of the calipers matters a lot.
 The little plastic ones you can get for about twenty bucks are a waste of time.
 They snap in the way to tight for the first 50 or so readings and then start to lose their tension and snap in resistance over time which will continually give you bogus readings.

 A good grade of medical calipers is several hundred dollars with some of the best ones going into the thousands of dollars for a set.

-2. Body Fat Scales – These use bio impedance to measure body fat levels.
-This is almost always done by sending a small electrical signal up through the bottom of one foot through the body to the bottom of the other foot while you’re being weighed at the same time.
+2. Body Fat Scales – These include the use of bioimpedance to measure body fat levels.
+It is done by sending a small electrical signal up through the bottom of one foot to the bottom of the other foot through the body while being weighed at the same time.

-And that, is where the quality of the parts come into play.
+And that is where the quality of the parts comes into play.
 Cheap readers give inaccurate measurements.
 So, go with a highly rated name brand and you should be ok.

 The cheaper ones may save you fifty bucks or so, but you’ll never actually know your true body fat percentage.